 - One major pitfall of AE8/AP8 was the cessation of updates derived from new space environment data and industry feedback - To insure that AE9/AP9 remains up to date and responsive to program evolution, the following actions must occur in 2013 to 2015: - 1.
 Complete full documentation of V1.0 and release underlying database - 2.
 Add these industry-requested capabilities: solar cycle dependence of LEO protons; a "sample solar cycle"; local time dependence of plasmas; longitude dependence of LEO electrons - 3.
 Ensure ongoing collection of new data to fill holes, improve accuracy, and reduce uncertainty (e.g. Van Allen Probes, with emphasis on inner belt protons; AFRL/DSX; TacSat-4, foreign and domestic environment datasets) - 4.
-Establish mechanism for annual updates to result in V2 in 2015 - NOAA/NGDC has offered to coordinate 5-year updates after 2015 - NGDC hosted an international collaboration workshop for AE9/AP9 in October 2012
+Establish mechanism for annual updates to result in V1.20 in 2014, V1.5 in 2015, V2.0 in 2016 - NOAA/NGDC has offered to coordinate 5-year updates after 2015 - NGDC hosted an international collaboration workshop for AE9/AP9 in October 2012